Table lamp in Italian chrome steel by Banci Giovanni, 1980s

 Description

 Italian vintage-style table lamp, an original Italian designer lamp created by Giovanni Banci (Florence, 1942-1999) in the 1980s.
 Designed by Banci for his workshop Banci Firenze.
 This piece was created and designed by Giovanni Banci (Florence, 1942-1999) in the 1980s for Banci in Florence.
 Banci was an Italian contemporary artist and furniture designer.
-His works have been exhibited worldwide, and many of his projects have been auctioned multiple times.
+His works have been exhibited worldwide, and many of his designs have been auctioned multiple times.

-Empire-style furniture originates from the period between the late 18th and early 19th centuries, influenced by Napoleon’s reign.
-It features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign, with significant references to Roman and Greek ornamentation.

 Attributes / Details